By Joel Berman, New Hampshire.

 “Combatants for Peace is not part-time.
 You live it.
 You breathe it.”
-The speaker was Larry Lester, a former IDF officer and transplanted Montrealer who came to Israel at age 20 because of his belief in the absolute necessity for a Jewish homeland.
+The speaker was a former Israeli military officer and transplanted Montrealer who came to Israel at age 20 because of his belief in the absolute necessity for a Jewish homeland.

-“Combatants for Peace is my message and my life.” added his Palestinian counterpart, Riyad al Halees, a Palestinian ex-militant who’s committed his life to nonviolent resistance against the occupation.
+“Combatants for Peace is my message and my life.” added his Palestinian counterpart, an ex-militant who’s committed his life to nonviolent resistance against the occupation.

 I was one of eleven North Americans sitting under a makeshift canopy in a sun-bleached field near the West Bank village of Beit Jala.
-As delegates of The Compassionate Listening Project, we listened raptly for ninety minutes as Larry and Riyad told us their personal stories and described the mission of Combatants for Peace, a joint Israeli-Palestinian organization whose members believe that lasting peace will only come when each side recognizes the humanity of the other.
+As delegates of The Compassionate Listening Project, we listened raptly for ninety minutes as these two former enemies told us their personal stories and described the mission of Combatants for Peace, a joint Israeli-Palestinian organization whose members believe that lasting peace will only come when each side recognizes the humanity of the other.
 The organization’s work has generated a 2018 Nobel Peace Prize nomination for its co-founders, Chen Alon and Sulaiman Khatib (featured in top photo).

 Moved beyond words by their personal stories and stirred by the organization’s heroic work, I vowed to spread their message when I returned to New Hampshire.
 Steve Apkon, a New York film producer and director, made my task easier by producing the award-winning film Disturbing the Peace, which describes the history and work of this remarkable organization.
 The film’s website summarizes its story line.